310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 my household also probably thought that by [punishing] me, i would [regret] my actions, and be a [good boy].

-actually, when i was [all alone] inside that water tank…
+and actually, when i was [all alone] inside that water tank…

-i did start [thinking] about how dumb i was acting, and i thought of giving up altogether…
+i did start [thinking] about how silly i was acting, and i thought of giving up altogether…

 but then everyone came here for me. and then you [helped] me to the best that you could.